-4.2.2.10 Tourism
+4.2.2.9 Tourism

 The tourism industry in Newfoundland and Labrador is based on our natural and cultural resources.
 Protection of these resources is critical for our industry to survive and grow.
 We currently have the resources to compete internationally with tourist destinations; however, competition for the international traveler is high in the tourism marketplace.
 The tourism industry in Newfoundland and Labrador has experienced significant growth since 1997.
+Tourism has been contributing between \$580 million and \$700 million annually to the provincial economy.
+Government tax revenue from tourism in 1998 was estimated to be \$105 million.
+The worldwide growth of tourism at rate of 41 percent, the national growth of 25 percent and the provincially growth of 33 percent indicates tourism is Newfoundland and Labrador's best opportunity for economic diversification and growth.

 There are many excellent tourist destinations in the zone.
-Gros Morne and Lanse au Meadows, National Parks, Port au Choix Historic Site, and iceberg and whale watching in St Anthony are examples of the more prominent tourist attractions.
+Gros Morne and Lanse au Meadows, National Parks, Port au Choix and Big Droke Historic Site, iceberg and whale watching in St Anthony, and hiking the Appalachian Trail are examples of the more prominent tourist attractions and activities.